 To select the same residues in all sequences, click and drag along the alignment ruler.
 This selects the entire column of the alignment.
 Ranges of positions from the alignment ruler can also be selected by clicking on the first position and then holding down the [SHIFT] key whilst clicking the other end of the selection.
 Discontinuous regions can be selected by holding down [CTRL] and clicking on positions to add to the column selection.
-Note that each [CTRL]-Click changes the current selected sequence region to that column, but adds to the column selection.
-Selected columns are indicated by red highlighting in the ruler bar (Figure 1.15).
+Note that each [CTRL]-Click (PC) or [CMD]-Click (Mac) changes the current selected sequence region to that column, but adds to the column selection.
+Selected columns are indicated by red highlighting in the ruler bar (Figure 2.2).